dustinphilipp/Inventory_Management_System/README.md

     * Add swagger for the API
 * Product stock management
 * User authentication
+* Add automated tests for Models and Controllers
+* Change from h2 database to MySQL or PostgreSQL
 * Generate Production version
     * examine possibilities of doing so in a  Docker container
     * Deploy on AWS